d3QUone/logger/README.md

-### Description
+## Logger

-Logger - is a simple and flexible wrapper on Python's logging module with coloring output
+A simple and flexible module - wrapper on default Python's logging module with coloring output

 ### Demos

-Logger is used in my [rates](https://github.com/d3QUone/rates) project:
+Logger is used in my [**rates**](https://github.com/d3QUone/rates) project:

 ![Rates-demo](assets/latest.png)